 A Section 4731 Complaint is not the same as a fair hearing appeal.
 You cannot file a complaint to solve a disagreement about the amount of services you get or the types of support in your IPP.
 A Section 4731 Complaint is only used if the regional center, state-operated facility, or service provider breaks the law or violates a regulation.
 For example, the regional center is breaking the law if:

 - They do not provide services in your IPP

 - They do not do what the ALJ decides, or

 - They violate one of your rights

-You can file a Section 4731 Complaint against a regional center, developmental center, or a service provider (like group homes, day programs, or transportation services hired by the regional center).§ 4731(b).
+You can file a Section 4731 Complaint against a regional center, state-operated facility, or a service provider (like group homes, day programs, or transportation services hired by the regional center).§ 4731(b).

 To file your complaint, write to the director of your regional center.
 Tell the regional center if you are complaining about the regional center, or a service provider, or both.
 You can to find the name and address for each regional center director at: https://www.dds.ca.gov/rc/listings/

 To file a complaint against Porterville Developmental Center or Canyon Springs, write to the director.

 Here is the information for Canyon Springs: https://www.dds.ca.gov/services/state-facilities/canyon-springs/